iotile/poduino/examples/rfid-example/README.md

 The persist line saves the sensor graph to flash so it persists across device resets and the enable line starts the new sensor graph.

-Now that you have done this step by step at least once, you can use the following command to program the sensor graph and confirm it worked:
+Now that you have done this step by step at least once, you can use the following command to program the sensor graph and confirm it worked (again, change `0x1f` with your own device ID):

 ```
 prepare_device.sh 0x1f